shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 While in copied form, you get all abilities from the copied player.

 # Spider

-I’ve written about this before.
-Here’s what I’m thinking currently.

 LMB – Bite.
 Deals 1 HP damage in a melee area in front of it.
 Enemies hit by it also take 1 HP of poison damage per second until they get stunned or heal to max HP.